- "Circus Parade Mural"

 mural painted on the wall of New College Institute.
 The mural was commissioned and

-and artist, used a contemporary style to design the mural based on a picture owned
+used a contemporary style to design the mural based on a picture featured in a

 The mural shows a parade of elephants and other